The inhomogeneous Cauchy-Riemann equation for weighted smooth vector-valued functions on strips with holes

 \subsection{Acknowledgements}

-The present paper is a generalisation of parts of Chapter 4 and 5 of the author's Ph.D Thesis \cite{ich}, written under the supervision of M.\ Langenbruch.
+The present paper is a generalisation of parts of Chapter 4 and 5 of the author's PhD thesis \cite{ich}, written under the supervision of M.\ Langenbruch.
 The author is deeply grateful to him for his support and advice.
-Further, it is worth to mention that some of the results appearing in the Ph.D Thesis and thus their generalised counterparts in this work are essentially due to him.
+Further, it is worth to mention that some of the results appearing in the PhD thesis and thus their generalised counterparts in this work are essentially due to him.